mststats/mststats.github.io/content/home/about.md

 My official UCD page is <a href="https://people.ucd.ie/michael.salter-townshend">here</a>
 and the icons to the left offer links to some online accounts I use.

 My research spans population genetics, network analysis, palaeoclimate reconstruction, and sentiment analysis.
 See my publications below for more information or browse by topic by clicking projects above.

-I'm particularly interested in modelling patterns of shared genetic variation in datasets with population structure.
-Contact me if you have challenging datasets that you'd like to model!